In-patient luxury rehab center in Thailand

 11. Socialize with other people

 Socializing with other people is a simple process.
-There are many things a person can do including spending more time with friends, family, and loved ones, volunteering, hosting an event, signing up for a class, traveling, and more.
-It’s important to be friendly and outgoing.
+It is done in various ways, including spending more time with friends, family, and loved ones, volunteering, hosting an event, signing up for a class, and traveling.

 The biggest obstacle is being reluctant to socialize, especially if a person is an introvert.
 However, socializing is one of the easiest strategies on this list and an effective approach to relieving or preventing stress.

 What makes socializing important is that it reduces the sense of loneliness while promoting feelings of security, safety, enjoyment, and belonging.
-Socialization also has a positive effect on hormone levels.
-It increases levels of oxytocin, a hormone that reduces anxiety and stimulates the parasympathetic nervous system calming down responses.
+Socialization has a positive effect on hormone levels too.
+It increases levels of oxytocin, a hormone that reduces anxiety and stimulates the parasympathetic nervous system, calming down responses.

 Socializing with other people is one of the best strategies to lower stress because it’s fun and effective.
-Having a richer social life can improve immune, cardiovascular, and neuroendocrine function.
+Having a richer social life improves immune, cardiovascular, and neuroendocrine function.
 At the same time, it helps prevent or manage anxiety and depression.

 12. Obtain enough rest

-Obtaining enough rest is a process that includes a regular sleep schedule, a well-balanced diet, creating a calming environment, managing worries, and combining regular exercise with proper rest afterward.
+Obtaining enough rest is a process that includes a regular sleep schedule, a well-balanced diet, creating a calming environment, managing worries, and combining regular exercise with proper rest afterwards.

 13. Reduce screen and phone time

 The obstacle here is fear of missing out, which happens when a person believes they’re going to miss something important.
 As a result, they spend a great deal of time checking for updates.
-To overcome this obstacle, it’s useful to train oneself to know everything on TV or phone will be there once you log in again, and you’re not actually missing out on anything.
+To overcome this obstacle, it’s useful to train oneself to know everything on TV or phone is still going to be there once you log in again, and you’re not actually missing out on anything.

 The importance of this strategy stems from the fact that smartphone use is associated with elevated levels of stress and mental health disorders.
 Generally speaking, spending too much time in front of the screen is linked to poorer mental health and impaired sleep.

-Reducing screen time is a bit harder than other strategies in this post, but it can induce all the positive emotions in people.
+Reducing screen time is a bit harder than other strategies in this post, but it induces all the positive emotions in people.
 That’s why it’s among the best stress relief methods.

 This practice enhances one’s focus so that they stop concentrating on the trigger of stress.
 That way, the stress trigger loses its power.
 It doesn’t affect the person at such a high intensity to cause physical symptoms of stress.